NYU-LLM-CTF/leaderboard_submissions/README.md

 2. Clone your forked repository - use `git clone --depth 1` to avoid pulling the entire history as it can be large
 3. Create a folder under `transcripts/` with a unique descriptive name:
 4. The folder should contain the following:
-    i.
-A `summary.json` with the success result of each challenge and submission metadata (see structure below) ii.
-The agent conversation transcripts or logs (see details below) iii.
-A README that describes your submission, the format of your log files, and provides a point of contact
+    1. A `summary.json` with the success result of each challenge and submission metadata (see structure below)
+    2. The agent conversation transcripts or logs (see details below)
+    3. A README that describes your submission, the format of your log files, and provides a point of contact
 5. Each folder under `transcripts/` containing a valid `summary.json` is considered a submission
 6. After creating your folder, generate the `leaderboard.json` (described below) to verify if your submission is processed correctly
 7. Finally, create a PR to the main repository with your submission